 The best way to appreciate anything so vast is always from the outside.
 So I make my way out to the main road.
 I climb onto the dyke that separates the River Lek from the polders of the Kinderdijk.

 From my vantage position, I can see the entire complex of windmills at the Kinderdijk.
 At one point I thought I could count 20.
 An overcount on my part, as their website states that there are only 19 !!
 Suffice to say that there are a lot of windmills in the vicnity.

 And so I return to Rotterdam on the river again.
 The story of water in the Netherlands is fascinating.
 Today I’ve seen how the Dutch extract water out from the polders.
 But there have been times when water has been deliberately pumped back into the polders, a story that will take me to Schoonhoven.

 - Dordrecht – How an Island Was Made, How a Nation Was Formed – to read about the impact of how devastating floods were for the Netherlands

 - Maarssen-Dorp – A Walk On Queen’s Day – where I find a community living around lakes created by peat digging.

 - Waterbus from Rotterdam to the Kinderdijk (website) – timetable planner for Line #20 plus timetable for the Driehoeksveer ferry, schedule for the direct ferry #202,

-- Buses to Kinderdijk, Molenkade bus stop – #90 from Utrecht Centraal Jaarbeurszijde, #93 from Rotterdam Zuidplein (perron V).
-Bus stop on Google Map displays the timetable
+- Buses to Kinderdijk, Molenkade stop – #90 from Utrecht Centraal Jaarbeurszijde, #93 from Rotterdam Zuidplein (perron V).
+Google Maps displaybus timetables if you tap on the bus stop.

 - OV Chipkaart (website) – the annonymous Chipkaart is accepted on the Waterbus.